Maison Perard – La Qualite Au Touquet Depuis 1964

 How Best To Enjoy Perard Perard Fish Soup?

-To enjoy Perard fish soup in it’s simplest form, simply shake the jar, open it, pour contents into a saucepan, and warm it gently until it is hot, serve and enjoy.
+To enjoy Perard fish soup in its simplest form, simply shake the jar, open it, pour contents into a saucepan, and warm it gently until it is hot; serve and enjoy.

 If you want to make your starter look or feel more special, you can add Perard fried bread croutons and garlic rouille to your soup to taste once it is served.
-And often in France, people add grated Emmental or comte cheese.
+And often in France, people add grated Emmental or Comte cheese.

-A last way to enjoy Perard fish soup, was suggested by Delia Smith in her 2008 cookery book “How To Cheat At Cooking” (which suggests easy ways to turn out good meals!).
+A last way to enjoy Perard fish soup was suggested by Delia Smith in her 2008 cookery book “How To Cheat At Cooking” (which suggests easy ways to turn out good meals!).
 In it’s simplest form it involves cooking pieces of white fish, shellfish, and prawns in Perard fish soup to create a sort of mock bouillabaisse.
 We’ve tested it, and the result is good!

 Perard Fish Soup Storage